ashishbhatti/machine_intelligence_lectures_uav_lab/jetson-nano/readme.md

 # Running your first DL algorithm on Jetson Nano
-This repository contains my documentation regarding beginning to use jetson nano and running your first algorithm.
+This repository contains my documentation regarding beginning to use jetson nano and running your first programs.
 I have tried to list all the steps, and the roadblocks I encountered and how I solved those, along the way.
 Hope this helps!

 ## Outline